top of page

 If you are seeking a home visit, you can also complete an online query form and I will contact you as soon as possible to arrange a time with you.

-Please bring your Medicare cards, baby’s green book and any other information you may have regarding the pregnancy or birth.
-Where possible, please bring your baby ready to have a feed as this is an important part of the assessment.
-However please don’t leave your baby hungry if they can’t wait for the scheduled time!
-If you are bottle feeding, please bring one with you as I also like to assess bottle feeds as part of the consultation.
+The most important thing is that you do not clean up before I arrive!
+If you have a new baby, I am expecting everything to be messy and you still in your pyjamas.
+Please just have your baby’s green book and any other information you may have regarding the pregnancy or birth.
+Where possible, try and have your baby ready to have a feed as this is an important part of the assessment.
+However, please don’t leave your baby hungry if they can’t wait for the scheduled time!
+If you are bottle feeding, I also like to assess bottle feeds as part of the consultation.

 Why do you book in both mum and baby?